 Do stigma reduction strategies increase program take-up?
 Evidence from a large-scale experiment using SMS.
 (AEARCTR-0006549)

-Cognitive Dissonance in Altruistic Employment Choices: a Nationwide RCT
+Cognitive Dissonance in Prosocial Employment Choices: a Nationwide RCT

 Institutions Shape Social Preferences: The Civic Imprint of Democracy (with Daron Acemoglu, Cevat Giray Aksoy and Martin Fiszbein and Carlos Molina)